What we’re about

 For those who are interested, here is the link to the detailed results from the voting.

 This event will be hybrid.
 I will host the meeting in person at my house in Berkeley which is near the intersection of College Ave and Woolsey St. I will email people the address the Saturday before the meeting.
-Here are the Zoom details:
+Here are the Google Meet details: